-For all workshops, apart from Digital Musicology and From Text to Tech, participants are required to bring their own laptops for the practical hands-on portions of the workshops.
-The exception to this is the An Introduction to Digital Humanities workshop which is lecture based and does not require computers.
+For all stands, apart from An Introduction to Digital Humanities and From Text to Tech, participants are required to bring their own laptops for the practical hands-on portions of the strands.
+For From Text to Tech, laptops are not required as computers will be provided with pre-installed software.
+The An Introduction to Digital Humanities workshop is lecture based and does not require computers.

 If you do not have a suitable laptop (see info below) please contact for advice before booking.

 All participants can, of course, bring their own laptops for email and web access, etc. while they are at DHOxSS.
 Keble College has eduroam access and Wi-Fi credentials will be provided at the registration desk on the first day.
 [Note: We cannot guarantee convenient access to mains power in all of the venues.]